emoacht/TrimCopy/README.md

 These are default for Extensibility VSIX project and written in csproj.user file but that file is not included in the repository in principle.

 ##History

+Ver 2.0 2017-2-19

+ - Converted to be compatible with Visual Studio 2017

 Ver 1.2 2016-5-28